 Can I have my Ultomiris infusions at home?

 Possibly.
-Your doctor may be able to prescribe Ultomiris infusions to be given at home.
-In this case, a healthcare professional from a home infusion service will give your infusion.
+Your doctor may be able to prescribe Ultomiris IV infusions that you receive at home.
+If this applies to you, a healthcare professional from a home infusion service will give your infusion.

 Note: The cost of at home infusions will depend on your insurance plan and other factors.
 For more information, see the “Ultomiris cost” section below.